 The Annual Assembly (previously known as the Annual General Court meeting) is the AGM of the charity, when our Governors meet to hear about our work and elect new trustees and Governors.

-All Governors of the charity are welcome, and a formal invitation will be sent to them nearer the time.
+All Governors of the charity are welcome, and a formal invitation will be sent to them nearer the time, with details of how to join the meeting remotely.

-All Governors are also invited to a pre-AGM celebration of the Eucharist at 10.30am in the Church of St Mary-le-Bow in Cheapside.
+Given that the AGM will be virtual, we have regrettably had to cancel our traditional pre-AGM celebration of the Eucharist in the Church of St Mary-le-Bow in Cheapside.

 Court of Assistants (Trustees)